Timelapse of the Future: Film

-Production of the film started in summer 2018.
+Production of the film started in mid-2018.
 On October 9, 2018, Boswell posted on his Twitter account an image of an early experiment of the film: a picture of an animated black hole.
 The screenshot differs from the final result absolutely: the extremely huge years numbers expressed with powers, no moving counter, and texts directly on the frame, instead of on the lower hard matte; There is not much statements about production of the film, other than that "Creating it required months of research into physical cosmology, where speculations about the ultimate fate of the universe are legion, and often contradictory."
 He stated that he was inspired, "years ago," by the idea of the Sun nearing its death in five billion years, asking: "What happens after that?
 What happens not in 5 billion years, but 5 trillion?
 The answers are out there, but they are piecemeal and not strung together in a compelling way.
 So I took the opportunity to create something unique that highlights our collective predictions about the future, both short-term and long-term."
 Writing the concept first involved research and then constructing the timeline which is "the scaffolding around which the visuals and music would be built."
 After writing, he then broke down the timeline to several, appropriate sequences.